 In California, How to Terminate a Tenancy At Will?

 To terminate a tenancy at will, a California landlord (or owner) must properly serve the tenant (unwanted house guest) with a 30 day notice to vacate in compliance with both the California Civil Code and Code of Civil Procedure.
 This is NOT a do it yourself project and you will need the assistance of attorney to prepare the proper notice and to provide you with detailed instructions on how to properly serve and document the service of the Notice.

 If the At Will Tenant (unwanted guest) fails to vacate the property on or before the expiration of the date set forth in the Notice, the landlord still cannot just change the locks.
 At that time, the landlord (owner) will need to file an unlawful detainer (eviction) action against the tenant.
 This is a summary proceeding which is typically heard by the Court within 45 days of the Summons and Complaint being filed and served.

-If you would like Ms. Marsh, a California Attorney with 20+ years’ experience, to prepare a notice to terminate a tenancy at will, please Email Ms. Marsh your request, and be sure to include your name, telephone number, address of the property, and the name of the unwanted guest.
+If you would like Ms. Marsh, a California Attorney with 20+ years’ experience, to prepare a notice to terminate a tenancy at will to evict an unwanted guest, please Email Ms. Marsh your request, and be sure to include your name, telephone number, address of the property, and the name of the unwanted guest.

 © 2017 Melissa C. Marsh.
 All Rights Reserved.